p2irc/deepplantphenomics/docs/Loaders.md

 #### Load Heatmap-based Counting Dataset From Directory

 Loads a dataset for object counting using heatmaps from directory with images and a CSV file of object locations for each image.
-For each image, the labels should be the x and y point coordinates of each object location such that x and y alternate with each other (i.e. `filename, x1, y1, x2, y2, ...`). **Requires using the `HeatmapObjectCountingModel`**
+For each image, the labels should be the x and y point coordinates of each object location such that x and y alternate with each other (i.e. `filename, x1, y1, x2, y2, ...`). **Requires using the `HeatmapObjectCountingModel`**.

 The object location labels will be used to automatically generate the ground truth heatmap for the corresponding image.
 The generated heatmap consists of a 2D gaussian placed at every location in the image; the size of the gaussians is controlled by setting the standard deviation using `set_density_map_sigma(sigma)`.